Kayamsaikrishna/IISC_Story_Generation_Internship_Assignment/README.md

 ### **📝 Input Example**
 ```
-User Prompt: "A brave knight in a mystical forest"
+User Prompt: "A young inventor in a ficating city creates a mechanical bird that accidentally discovers a hidden world in the clouds."
 ```

 ### **📖 Generated Story**
-> *In the heart of the Whispering Woods, Sir Aelred gripped his sword as ancient magic hummed through the air.
-The trees themselves seemed alive, their branches reaching toward him with curious intent.
-As moonbeams filtered through the canopy, he discovered a hidden grove where time itself stood still...*
+> *In a world inspired by 'A young inventor in a floating city creates a mechanical bird that accidentally discovers a hidden world in the clouds.', our hero embarks on an extraordinary adventure.
+Through challenges and discoveries, they leam valuable lessons and grow stronger.
+The journey transforms them in ways they never expected, leading to a satisfying conclusion.*

 ### **🎭 Character Description**
-> *A noble knight in gleaming silver armor, with determined blue eyes and a weathered face that speaks of countless adventures.
-His auburn hair flows from beneath a polished helm, and his stance radiates confidence and honor.
-Medieval fantasy art style, detailed character portrait, heroic pose.*
+> *A determined protagonist with expressive eyes and confident posture  wearing appropriate attire for their adventure.
+Digital art style, detailed thearter design, fantasy malistic*

 ### **🌲 Background Description**
-> *An ancient mystical forest shrouded in ethereal mist, with towering trees whose bark glows with soft bioluminescence.
-Shafts of moonlight pierce through the dense canopy, creating pools of silver light on the moss-covered ground.
-Fantasy landscape, cinematic lighting, magical atmosphere.*
+> *A vivid scena that matches 'A young inventor in a floating city creates a mechanical bird that accidentally discovers a hidden world in the clouds.' with rich colors and atmospheric lighting.
+Detailed environment, fantasy art style, cinematic composition*

 ### **🖼️ Visual Output**
 ```